juxor/afaq/markdown/secH1.md

 more than a deception, or, at best, a theoretical justification for seizing power in the face of orthodox Marxist dogma.
 Whatever the rationale for Lenin writing his book, one thing is true - it was never implemented.
-Strange, then, that Leninists today urge use to read it to see what "Lenin really wanted."
+Strange, then, that Leninists today urge us to read it to see what "Lenin really wanted."
-Particularly given that so few of its promises were actually implemented (those that were just recognised the facts on the ground) and **all** of were no longer applied in less than six months after the seize of power.
+Particularly given that so few of its promises were actually implemented (those that were just recognised the facts on the ground) and **all** of them were no longer applied in less than six months after the seize of power.

 It will be objected in defence of Leninism that it is unfair to hold Lenin responsible for the failure to apply his ideas in practice.
 The terrible Civil